samwang0723/neovim-installation/nvim/README.md

 ```
 %s/{source}/{replacement}/p
 ---
-select the first caracter of your block
+select the first character of your block
 press Ctrl+V ( this is rectangular visual selection mode)
 type j for each line more you want to be commented
 type Shift-i (like I for "insert at start")